Does Amlodipine Cause Tiredness? Understanding This Common Side Effect

 Key Takeaways

-• Amlodipine can cause tiredness in 5-10% of patients due to its blood pressure-lowering effects
+• Amlodipine can cause tiredness in roughly 5-10% of patients due to its blood pressure-lowering effects.

-• Fatigue typically occurs within the first few weeks of starting treatment or increasing dosage
+• Fatigue typically occurs within the first few weeks of starting treatment or after a dose increase.

-• The tiredness often improves as your body adjusts to the medication over 4-6 weeks
+• The tiredness usually improves as your body adjusts to the medication over four to six weeks.

 Understanding the connection between amlodipine and tiredness can help you better manage your blood pressure treatment while maintaining your quality of life.
 Doctronic's AI-powered consultations can provide personalized guidance about medication side effects and help you navigate these concerns with confidence.